 Whiskers are an extremely valuable tool for the hunting cat, especially at night acting as a guidance system.
 They are able to provide information on the outline of the prey, which enables the cat to bite the prey in exactly the right spot in order to kill it instantly.
 A cat with damaged whiskers will often aim the bite in the wrong area, therefore not killing the prey.

 It's not uncommon for a mother cat to chew off the whiskers of her kittens.
+It is believed she does this to stop the kittens wandering too far and possibly getting into trouble.

 The Devon and Cornish Rex breeds have shortened curly whiskers.